What To Text After a First Date

 “Thanks so much for this mornings date.
 I really enjoyed it!
 Enjoy the rest of your day xx”

-2) Had a Day Date
+2) If You Had a Day Date

 If they have plans that night, again, you could get the initial text out the way fairly shortly.